HenriqueSFernandes/Lets-Cook/README.md

 * #### Diet

-Each diet is represented by its name and by a description which may contain specific information about such diet like the foods that are allowed, where it originates from and potencial benefits it has.
+Each diet is represented by its name and by a description which may contain specific information about such diet like the foods that are allowed, where it originates from and potential benefits it has.

 ## Architecture and Design